machinat/sociably/website/blog/sociable-app-next-gen-app-on-social-media.md

 > <strong>＂Every once in a while a revolutionary product comes along that changes everything.＂</strong>
 > <br/> &emsp; &emsp; <i>-- Steve Jobs, 2007</i>

-Since the computer entered our lives, there comes a new way to ship app about every decade:
+This classic quote comes from the presentation of the [1st-gen iPhone](https://en.wikipedia.org/wiki/IPhone_(1st_generation)).
+From then on, mobile apps have totally changed how everything works in our lives.
+Such the revolutions of software, as the quote says, happen about every decade:

-In the 1980s, apps were still running in [command-line](https://en.wikipedia.org/wiki/Command-line_interface).
+In the 1980s, most apps were running in [command-line](https://en.wikipedia.org/wiki/Command-line_interface).
 In the 1990s, the [desktop app](https://en.wikipedia.org/wiki/Application_software) shaped the modern software in GUI.
 In the 2000s, the [web app](https://en.wikipedia.org/wiki/Web_application) delivered software as online services.
 In the 2010s, the [mobile app](https://en.wikipedia.org/wiki/Mobile_app) brought software along our side.

+But after that, we seemed to lost our way to the next one.
+From Chatbot to VR to Web3, several technology hypes have passed, but none of them became a phenomenon.
-But weirdly in 2022 today, we are still not able to answer: _What is the next-gen app?_
+Today, in 2022, we are still not able to answer: _What is the next-gen app?_

 ## Social Media Age

-However, one thing is certain: everything works around social media now.
-While people [stop downloading various of mobile apps](https://techcrunch.com/2017/08/25/majority-of-u-s-consumers-still-download-zero-apps-per-month-says-comscore/), our time and attention have been continuously transferred onto the social platforms.
+However, one thing is certain: everything is on the social media now.
+We know the revolution of apps always comes after the prosperity of platforms.
+This has happened on PC, Web and mobile devices.
+And social media is the hottest platform today.

 <img src={require("./assets/social-media-status-2022-4.png").default} />

-> <small>Social media is dominant now - <i>DataReportal (2022), <a href="https://datareportal.com/reports/digital-2022-global-overview-report">“Digital 2022: Global Overview Report”</a></i></small>
+> <small>Social media is dominant and still fast growing - <i>DataReportal (2022), <a href="https://datareportal.com/reports/digital-2022-global-overview-report">“Digital 2022: Global Overview Report”</a></i></small>

 Remember the days that every business/organization/campaign built their own apps?
-Today, all these services for marketing, information and customer services have mostly migrated to social platforms.
+People [just don't download such various apps](https://techcrunch.com/2017/08/25/majority-of-u-s-consumers-still-download-zero-apps-per-month-says-comscore/), instead, a few social media only.
+While our time and attention continuously move to social platforms, so do all kinds of businesses and services as well.

-But how about the programmatic apps?
+But how can we build software on the social media?

 ### Apps on Social Platforms?

-We've actually tried shipping automated services on the chat platforms, that's the [Chatbot](https://en.wikipedia.org/wiki/Chatbot).
+We've actually tried shipping automated services on the instant messaging, that's the [Chatbot](https://en.wikipedia.org/wiki/Chatbot).
+Its future seemed to be bright since the chat platforms is so popular.
 Unfortunately, it finally failed because of:

 - **Lacking of programmatic features**.
 Most bots only provide little static content.